qball1809/App-Store/Beta-V3.md

   * You must sign up for our Slack.
 (Link given, when signing up)
   * You must [create a GitHub account](https://github.com/join?source=header-repo), if not already having one
   * You must sign up for our translation site.
 (Link is available in Slack)
+    * Note that this is regardless of you do translations or not, since we use the info for our Credits page
   * You must download the current WebTools beta.
 (Link is available in Slack)
 * Language
   * You must test WebTools in your native languages